Vol VI · Chapter 7

 Focal Ablation

-For automatic tachycardias like atrial tachycardia or idiopathic VT.
-The arrhythmia originates from a single cluster of hyperactive cells — the sniper in the tower.
+For focal tachycardias like atrial tachycardia or idiopathic outflow tract VT.
+The arrhythmia originates from a single cluster of hyperactive cells.
 We use activation mapping to find the earliest signal (a unipolar QS wave) and deliver a highly targeted burn.
 The geometry is a dot.

 Anatomical Lines